soundcloud/remixin/README.md

     may modify the return value, and even can decide not to execute the original.
 Given the power that this provides, use with care!
 - `requires`: `{Array.<String>}`
-  - an array of property names which must exist on the target object.
+  - an array of property names which must exist on the target object (or its prototype).
 Basically defines an expected interface.
 - `requirePrototype`: `{Object}`
   - this prototype should be present on the target object's prototype chain. can be used to specify what 'class' target should be or from what prototype it should inherit from.